-He has been actively engaged in researching developing and implementing new approaches to applied risk modeling and financial prediction for almost 25 years.
+He has been actively engaged in developing, implementing and writing about new approaches to applied risk modeling and financial prediction for almost 25 years.
 He and his teams have developed, implemented, and delivered products and services that have become industry benchmarks in banking and finance.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.